jacob-h-barrow/Concurrently-Paralleled-Prep/README.md

 # Concurrently-Paralleled-Prep
-- These are internal documents to read off of my iPad.
+- These are internal documents to read off of my tablet
 - Provided so that others can view these as well

 ## Purpose